thecodecrate/wordpress-plugin-export-users/README.md

 ## Description ##

 A very simple plugin to export users to a CSV file.
 It exports the user's meta data too.
-This means it works with WooCommerce and other plugins that store extra information on the users table.

 ## Installation ##